 SMX West Speaker Series: A Taste of Marty Weintraub’s Contagious Inspiration

-If you keep tabs on the Digital marketing industry’s thought leaders, you’ve heard of aimClear president Marty Weintraub.
+If you keep tabs on the Internet marketing industry’s thought leaders, you’ve heard of aimClear president Marty Weintraub.
 Weintraub has written two books, publishes a widely successful blog and was named the 2013 Search Personality of the Year.
 He’s speaking at Search Marketing Expo (SMX) next month in “Keywords are Dead — Long Live Concepts, Entities and Audiences!” on March 3.

 In this exclusive interview, Weintraub candidly discusses:

 - The death of keywords and the new means of targeting

 - The biggest marketing mistake that can be avoided in 2015